MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 -   Full Import and Synchronization on the B2B Graph Management Agent

--   Export, Delta Import and Synchronization on the ADMA_SCONTOSO_B2B Management Agent
+-   Export, Delta Import, and Synchronization on the ADMA_SCONTOSO_B2B Management Agent

--   Export, Delta Import and Synchronization on the MIMMA Management Agent
+-   Export, Delta Import, and Synchronization on the MIMMA Management Agent

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/506f0a093c8b58cbb62cc4341b251564.png)

 ## Testing: Application Proxy with B2B Guest and Logging into MIM

 Now that we have created the synchronization rules in MIM.
-In App Proxy configuration we are using the cloud principle to allow for KCD on app proxy.
+In the App Proxy configuration, define use the cloud principle to allow for KCD on app proxy.
-Also, we added the user manually to the manage users and groups.
-We do have options not to show the user until creation has occurred in MIM to add the guest to an office group once provisioned this requires a bit more configuration not covered in this document.
+Also, next added the user manually to the manage users and groups.
+The options not to show the user until creation has occurred in MIM to add the guest to an office group once provisioned requires a bit more configuration not covered in this document.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/d0f0b253dbbc5edaf22b22f30f94dd3b.png)